biobakery/graphlan/readme.txt

 annotation_font_stretch [def.
 0] : horizontal font compactness (0 is minimal)

-annotation_rotation [def 0] : the rotation of the label.
+annotation_rotation [def.
+0] : the rotation of the label.
 As default the rotation
     is perpendicular to the radial position of the label.
 It can be changed to 90 so that the labels are less likely to overlap